vesska25/iHerb_tests_ui/README.md

 - [x] Search for Soglar productions test
 - [x] Add item to Cart test
 - [x] Check carousel of categories in Special products page
+- [x] Check that if an unauthorized person clicks on 'My account', a login form will open
+- [x] Check that Sales & Offers category in Search is visible
+- [x] Check that share widget opens

 All Tests are designed with a Page Object pattern